harishankar3618/ransomewatch/README.md

-# YARA Scanner Tool
+# Signature-based-ransomeware-detection-tool

-A simple YARA Scanner Tool that allows you to scan files and folders for potential threats using YARA rules.
-This tool provides options to scan a single file or an entire folder, as well as view available YARA rules in the specified directory.
+A simple and efficient **signature-based ransomware detection tool** built using YARA rules.
+This tool helps you detect ransomware and other malicious files by scanning them for known signatures.
+The tool uses predefined YARA rules to identify files or activities associated with ransomware threats.
 ## Features

 - **Scan a single file** for matches with YARA rules.